 MetSoc expressly forbids any retaliation against individuals for reporting harassment.

-Procedure for lodging a complaint
+Procedure for lodging a complaint:

 Criminal behavior should immediately be reported to the authorities.
 MetSoc reserves the right to impose additional or parallel sanctions to those imposed by the criminal system.